iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 $ IQR $ = md 2nd quartile - md 1st quartile

+**Quartile Measures**

+- Q1, is the value for which 25% of the observations are smaller and 75% are larger
+- Q2 is the same as the median (50% of the observations are smaller and 50% are larger)
+- Only 25% of the observations are greater than the Q3

+A *box plot* shows Min, Q1, Q2, Q3 and Max values of data.

 **Measure of spread**

 Measure of spread can be found by calculating range variance and standard deviation.